HackerTyperAbuser/CTF_Writeups/2024/OSCTF2024/Forensics/Seele_Vellorei/README.md

 # Seele Vellorei
 Author: Ngo Van Tai

+# Problem
+Seele Vollerei is an orphaned girl in Cocolia’s Orphanage.
+But the tragic event in her past made that she was gone forever, until then she returned like a mysterious butterfly.
+How is this related to the challenge though?
+You figure out for youself ;)

+Author: @anhshidou

 # Write-ups
 The problem gives us a file docx (Microsoft Word 2007+).
 I tried to use `binwalk` on it
 ![Alt text](image.png)